-- A philosophy We believe...

-- The users know what they want.

-They just don't have the skills,

-knowledge, abilities or

-understanding of the problem space

-to communication what they want.

-- A set of practices

-- Theoretically can be plugged into any software development process
+- A philosophy We believe... - The users know what they want.
+They just don't have the skills, knowledge, or abilities to communication what they want. - A set of practices - Theoretically can be plugged into any software development process

 UCD According to You